rjf2022/nfl-big-data-bowl/Final Code/Writeup.md

 We won't go into too much detail about SHAP values, but there are 2 main guidelines for how to interpret the 40 time impact on a given play:

-1. A value of 0 means no significant impact
+1. A value of 0 means no impact
 2. Negative values mean the defender speed decreased completion probability (lower values mean bigger impact)
-3. Positive values mean the defender speed increased completion probability (high values mean bigger impact)
+3. Positive values mean the defender speed increased completion probability (higher values mean bigger impact)

 ### High-Impact Classification

-To simplify our analysis, we decided to flag "high-impact" plays where the primary defender has an elite 40 time that actually has a significant impact on the play.
-Note that we classified an "elite" 40 time as less than __ seconds and a "significant" impact as a SHAP value above __.
+To simplify our analysis, we decided to flag "high-impact" plays where the defender's 40 time has a significantly negative impact on the pass result.
+We classify a "significantly low" impact as anything with a SHAP value below -0.1.

-For example, in the play below (see Figure 5), we see a ____ route planned against a ____ defense.
-This route will likely be covered by ____.
+For example, in the play below (see Figure 5), we see a go route planned against a cover 3 zone defense.
+This route is setup to be covered by Eric Stokes, who ran a 4.31 in the 2021 NFL Comine.

-Against a normal defender (i.e. average 40 time), we estimate a __% completion probability for this route.
-However, against ____, the completion probability drops down to only __%.
+Against a normal defender (i.e. average 40 time), we estimate a 42.8% completion probability for this route.
+However, against Stokes, the completion probability drops down to 29.4%.

 (Figure 5: play prediction)